layrjs/layr/docs/introduction/web-app.md

 main().catch((error) => console.error(error));
 ```

 > Note that in a real application, we'd spread the code into multiple files.
-For example, we'd have one file for each class, and one more file for the `main()` function.
+For example, we'd have one file for each class and one more file for the `main()` function.
 But to keep this guide simple, we've put everything in a single file.
-See the <!-- <if language="js"> -->["CRUD Example App"](https://github.com/liaisonjs/crud-example-app-js-webpack)<!-- </if> --><!-- <if language="ts"> -->["CRUD Example App"](https://github.com/liaisonjs/crud-example-app-ts-webpack)<!-- </if> --> repository for an example of codebase that is organized into multiple files.
+See the <!-- <if language="js"> -->["CRUD Example App"](https://github.com/liaisonjs/crud-example-app-js-webpack)<!-- </if> --><!-- <if language="ts"> -->["CRUD Example App"](https://github.com/liaisonjs/crud-example-app-ts-webpack)<!-- </if> --> repository for an example of a codebase that is organized into multiple files.

 There is a bunch of code, but if you know a bit of React, it should be pretty easy to read.
 Compared to the previous [CLI frontend](https://liaison.dev/docs/v1/introduction/data-storage#implementing-the-frontend), we've introduced a few new Liaison concepts, and we're going to explore them.
 But before that, let's start the frontend so you can see how it looks like.